TobiasNickel/tObservableJS/README.md

 You have a Model, it is The Window-Object as you know it, the global scope.
 The motivation to devlelop tObservableJS, was to make all data observable to keep them everywhere in sync.

 | **the user-interface**  | **⇐⇒** | **the client-application**  | **⇐⇒**  |**database at the webserver**|
 | :---------------------- |:-------:|:---------------------------:|:--------:| ---------------------------:|

 ### Controller - tobserver
 To do so an MVC framework always need to know when the data get changed.
 Sadly there is to way in JS to register at any point in the data-objects.
 Thats the point where tObservableJS cames into the game.
-It defines the *tobserver**-object, it is the only Javascript object, you need to learn new, to use tObservableJS. tObservableJS now needs your help.
+It defines the **tobserver**-object.
+It is the only Javascript object, you need to learn new, to use tObservableJS. tObservableJS now needs your help.
 If you manipilate some information in your data-Objects, you do it through the tobserver.
-To do so, it provides two Metods.
+To do so, it provides some Metods.
 So here is the complete methodlist of the tobserver-object, that you will need during the work.

 * **.set(** *string* **path,** *mixed* **value):** to update the information and notify all observer that belong to the given information
   * path: descripts is the data you want to set, beginning from the window-object, using dot-notation also for arrays.